|Homepage:||Click to visit|

 For more information about health and insurance abroad, please click here.

-The Foreign Student Dormitory is located on campus.
 Home stay families are located around the city; students receive a stipend for public transportation to the university.

 As a guest living with a family, you shouldn’t assume that kitchen and laundry privileges are included.
 There are many places on the Peking University campus that offer laundry services, from dry cleaning, bulk laundry, to mending and more.
 There are also coin-operated washing machines inside student dorm buildings and campus laundry mats.